huggingface/lerobot/examples/9_use_aloha.md

 ## Replay an episode

+**/!\ FOR SAFETY, READ THIS /!\**
-Now try to replay the first episode, but before, make sure the current initial position of your robot is similar to the one in your dataset:
+Replay consists in automatically replaying the sequence of actions (i.e. goal positions for your motors) recorded in a given dataset episode.
+Make sure the current initial position of your robot is similar to the one in your episode, so that your follower arms don't move too fast to go to the first goal positions.
+For safety, you might want to add `--robot-overrides max_relative_target=5` to your command line as explained above.

+Now try to replay the first episode on your robot:
 ```bash
 python lerobot/scripts/control_robot.py replay \
     --robot-path lerobot/configs/robot/aloha.yaml \